HaxeExtension/extension-googleplaygames/README.md

 ###Main Features

 * Achievements (complete, send progress, reveal/unhide, display achievements screen).
-* Scoreboards (submite scores, display scoreboard).
+* Scoreboards (submit scores, display scoreboard).
 * Login / Init.
 * Cloud Storage support (for storing progress / scores on google cloud - up to 4KB of data).
 * Callback events for onCloudComplete (read from cloud) and onCloudConflict (version conflict on cloud).
 * Automatic conflict resolution (by keeping the newest version by default).
-You can change that by implementing the onCloudConfict method.
+You can change that by implementing the onCloudConflict method.
 * XML Parser to load the ID's from Google's XML resources file.

 ###Simple use Example